operasoftware/nettle-wycheproof-testsuite/README.md

 ## Ideas (some have been utilised)
 1. In various cases, different forms/types of data are provided with respect to keys.
 For example, public/private keys may be provided in both pem and DER formatting.
 One test could ensure these keys are parsed to be the same.
 2. Properly implement ECDH tests.
-3. Test using Pike 8.1, which should allow tests involving Crypto.SHA512_256, Crypto.SHA512_224, Crypto.ECC.SECP_224R1, Crypto.ECC.Curve25519/Crypto.ECC.Curve448(EDDSA) automatically.
-4. Implement Pike 8.1 tests (where possible) for AEAD-AES-SIV-CMAC, AES-CMAC, AEGIS128L, AEGIS128, AEGIS256, AES-GCM-SIV, XCHACHA20-POLY1305, RSASSA-PSS, RSAES-OAEP, AES-GMAC, VMAC-AES, HKDF-SHA-1, HKDF-SHA-256, HKDF-SHA-384, HKDF-SHA-512, KW, KWP, XDH
+3. Implement tests for RSASSA-PSS, RSAES-OAEP, KW
-5. Run the tests on hardware which Nettle has assembly optimization -- for example, ARM and SPARC.
+4. Run the tests on hardware which Nettle has assembly optimization -- for example, ARM and SPARC.

 ## License
 The Wycheproof project and its testcases are provided under the [apache-2.0 license](/LICENSE).